sinanisler/WordPress.js/README.md

 ### ✔ Why
-Headless have its own use but most of the developers (like me) doesnt want to pay or maintain two or more servers.
+Headless have its own use but most of the developers (like me) doesnt want to maintain two or more servers.

-Why not make a modern WordPress Theme but just use just one server ?
+Why not make a modern WordPress Theme but just one server ?

 Why Not ?

+This is why i wanted to make this theme and just to see how it goes.

+While having fun learning and trying couple things.

 ### Plan